Stranorlar County Mother & Baby Home

-The Stranorlar County Home or Stranorlar Mother & Baby Home, Stranorlar, County Donegal, Ireland was a Home for unmarried women from about 1924 until the 1960s.
-It was one of 18 institutions investigated as part of the Irish Government's 2021 investigation into abuse and high death rates at Mother & Baby Homes following the discovery of hundreds of children at Bon Secours Mother and Baby Home in Tuam, County Galway who had been buried in a septic tank.
+The Stranorlar County Home or Stranorlar Mother & Baby Home, Stranorlar, County Donegal, Ireland was a home for unmarried women from about 1924 until the 1960s.
+It was one of 18 institutions investigated as part of the Irish Government's 2021 investigation into abuse and high death rates at mother and baby homes following the discovery of the remains of hundreds of children at Bon Secours Mother and Baby Home in Tuam, County Galway who had been buried in a septic tank.
 Stranorlar was included in the investigation as one of four state-run institutions to provide a representative sample of other similar Homes which were not investigated.

-1,630 women were admitted to the Home during the 38 years of operation, the youngest of whom was 13 years old.
-99% of women were from Donegal; others came from Sligo, Tyrone, and Cork, and Antrim.
+1,630 women were admitted to the home during the 38 years of operation, the youngest of whom was 13 years old.
+99% of women were from County Donegal; others came from counties Sligo, Tyrone, Cork and Antrim.
 Women were to put to work in the laundry, washing clothes for local businesses.
 Deaths, forced adoptions, poor burial practices and abuse are detailed in the report.

 History

 Stranorlar Mother & Baby Home opened in the nineteenth century as a workhouse for the local poor and continued as such throughout the Great Famine.
 By 1924 it had transformed into a state-run home for unmarried pregnant women and their children.
 It was operated by the Sisters of Mercy.

-The Home's early years were marked by high infant mortality, with over 40% of children dying in some years.
+The home's early years were marked by high infant mortality, with over 40% of children dying in some years.
 Surviving children were described as 'delicate’, or ‘mentally defective’ and one who ‘does not speak’.
-Meals for children were given out five times a day, prepared by the mothers in the Home's kitchen, but did not contain any fruit.
+Meals for children were given out five times a day, prepared by the mothers in the home's kitchen, but did not contain any fruit.
 Most meals consisted of bread and butter or mashed potatoes.
 A trained nurse was hired in 1942 after 11 deaths in one year.

-By 1960 admissions were rare, with the final woman to enter the Home arriving in 1964.
+By 1960 admissions were rare, with the final woman to enter the home arriving in 1964.